ash-j-f/AIE-ClusterFrac/README.txt

 OVERVIEW

-	ClusterFrac is a C++ library that facilitates the distributed computing of parallelisable tasks.
+	ClusterFrac is a C++ library as a static LIB and a dynamic DLL that facilitates the distributed computing of parallelisable tasks.
 The module allows any parallelisable task to be broken down into discreet work packages which can then be shared among multiple computers on a network.

 	ClusterFrac is for use with the Windows operating system and relies on standard libraries included with Visual Studio 2017.

+	This project demonstrates the following complex systems:

+	- Cluster computing.
+	- Multithreaded processing.
+	- Thread-safe objects utilising mutexes.
+	- Exception handling in a multithreaded environment.
+	- Networking.
+	- Data compression.
+	- The mathematics of the Mandelbrot set, comprised of complex numbers which involve real and imaginary components https://en.wikipedia.org/wiki/Mandelbrot_set

+	This project also includes:

+	- Library provided as LIB and DLL.
+	- User interaction in Benchmark and CFMandelbrot.
+	- Saving and loading of data between sessions, with data serialised in binary format and stored on disk.

 FILES

 	ClusterFrac Library